Swire Properties: Cityplaza

 Cityplaza features Hong Kong Island's biggest shopping mall by gross floor area, as well as three Grade-A office towers with a total GFA of 3.27 million sq ft (approximately 304,000 m^{2}).
 The lifestyle business hotel run by Swire Hotels, EAST, was opened in 2010 and features 345 guest rooms.
 Cityplaza sits atop Tai Koo MTR station.

 Pacific Place

 Pacific Place is a mixed-use development comprising a shopping mall, three office towers, serviced apartments and four hotels in Admiralty.
 The Mall, Pacific Place offers over 711,000 sq ft (over 66,000 m^{2}) GFA of retail space, and houses approximately 140 retail and catering outlets.
 Pacific Place is directly connected to Admiralty MTR station.

 Citygate

-Citygate is located in Tung Chung near the Hong Kong International Airport on Lantau Island.
+Citygate Outlets is located in Tung Chung near the Hong Kong International Airport on Lantau Island.
 Citygate Outlets consists of six levels of shops, a majority of which are outlets selling clothing and sportswear.
 The rest of Citygate complex is made up of a nine-storey office building (ONE Citygate) with a total GFA of approximately 161,000 sq ft (approximately 15,000 m^{2}), and Novotel Citygate Hong Kong, a 440-room hotel managed by Novotel.